 Small- and Micro-Capitalization Risk.
 Security prices of small-cap companies may be more volatile than those of larger companies.
 Security prices of small-cap companies are generally more vulnerable than those of large-cap companies to adverse business and economic developments.
 The securities of small-cap companies may be thinly traded, making it difficult for the Fund to buy and sell them.
 In addition, small-cap companies are typically less stable financially than larger, more established companies and may depend on a small number of essential personnel, making them more vulnerable to loss of personnel.
-Small-cap companies also normally have less diverse product lines than larger companies and are more susceptible to adverse developments concerning their products.
-These risks are even greater for micro-cap companies.
-Micro-cap companies are followed by relatively few securities analysts and there tends to be less publicly-available information about them.
-Micro-capitalization companies may have limited operational histories and new or unproven product lines or may have product lines that are still in development.
+Small-cap companies also normally have less diverse product lines than larger companies are followed by relatively few securities analysts and there tends to be less publicly-available information about them.
+Micro-capitalization companies may have limited trading volumes and new or unproven product lines or may have product lines that are still in development.
 Their securities generally have limited trading volumes and are subject to even more abrupt, erratic price movements.
 Micro-cap companies are even more vulnerable to adverse business and market developments.